WILGROSS/BankWebApp/README.md

 ### INPUT VALIDATION
 All input forms utilize both client-side and server-side validation where applicable.

 For some reason, the client-side is a little wonky.
 Sometimes it works, sometimes it doesn't.
-Though, I've been made aware that most likely is not because of my app, and more a strange issue with JS doing it's own thing.
+Though, I've been made aware that most likely is not because of my app, and more a strange issue with JS/Ajax doing it's own thing.